crawl/crawl/crawl-ref/docs/crawl_manual.rst

   from even the most terrible wounds.
 They learn slowly indeed - as slowly as Demon Spawn - and need a great amount of food to survive.

+Basajaunak
+  Basajaunak are large, hair-covered creatures said to rule the forest.
+They possess great strength and intelligence, yet mature somewhat slowly.

+  Although Basajaunak prefer the use of magic over physical combat, which they learn poorly, their size allows them use of the largest weapons as well as boulders for throwing.
+Their resilient bodies provide a natural offset to their lack of combat skill and limited choice of armour.

 Minotaurs
   The Minotaurs are yet another species of hybrids - Human bodies with bovine heads.
 They delve into the Dungeon because of their instinctive love of